 I love this time of the year just because of that reason.
-Unfortunately other than fallen leaves and few days of rain there is not much of Autumn weather around here, but nights are cozy and crisp and perfect for this kind of soup.
+Unfortunately, other than falling leaves and a few days of rain there is not much of Autumn weather around here, but the nights are cozy and crisp and perfect for this kind of soup.

-For this Tomato Soup, I had more than few taste testers, and everybody had a chance to try and tell me their own opinions.
-My kids tried it and my Anna loved it, Dan-Dan- my 6 year old was running away from me, but Aleks-oldest son left me with an answer “it’s so-so”.
+For this Tomato Soup, I had more than a few taste testers, and everybody had a chance to try and tell me their own opinions.
+My kids tried it and my Anna loved it, Dan-Dan- my 6-year-old was running away from me, but Aleks-oldest son left me with an answer “it’s so-so”.

-The only tomatoes that I don’t like is when it’s cooked and you leave it chunky- there is no way that I would eat it, that goes for onions too.
-I love it but I can’t stand seeing floating in my soup or stew.
+The only tomatoes that I don’t like are when it’s cooked and you leave it chunky- there is no way that I would eat it, that goes for onions too.
+I love it, but I can’t stand seeing floating in my soup or stew.

-Roasted Tomato Soup
+Roasted Tomato Soup with Parmesan-Garlic Croutons

-- 1 medium onion, coarsely chopped
+- 1 medium onion peeled/halved

-- 5 garlic cloves, peeled
+- 5 garlic cloves peeled

 - 2 Tbs.
-Olive Oil,
+Olive Oil

-- 1 tsp.
-Ground Black Pepper
+- Salt and Ground Black Pepper to taste

-- 2 Springs Rosemary, fresh
+- 2 Sprigs Rosemary fresh

-- 1 Spring Thyme, fresh
+- 1 Sprigs Thyme fresh

 - 4 cups Vegetable stock/or chicken

-- Salt and Pepper to taste if needed
+- Salt and Pepper to taste

-- 2 cups Whole Wheat toast/bread, cubed
+- 2 cups Whole Wheat toast/bread cubed

 - 2 Tbs.
 Olive oil